 Benefits of Art Therapy

-Art therapy is a form of psychological treatment that uses art media-from drawing to painting to sculpturing to music-as a form of self-expression and helping people work through emotional, personal, or psychological difficulties.
+Art therapy is a form of psychological treatment that uses art media, from drawing to painting to sculpturing to music a form of self-expression and helping people work through emotional, personal, or psychological difficulties.

 However, art therapy isn’t just for old folks.
 The therapeutic benefits of art therapy extend far beyond age or artistic ability; in fact, art therapy can be very beneficial for people with disability, mental health issues, substance abuse, and trauma.
 Art therapy is also a widely-used tool during treatment and recovery.